Pilipinas Got Talent: Season 6 (2018)

-Season 7 (2023)
+Season 7 (2025)

-Prior to the semi-finals of the sixth season, auditions for seventh season has been announced meaning that there will be a new season.
-Due to ABS-CBN shutdown and ongoing COVID-19 pandemic, it caused delays for schedules of pre-auditions and live auditions.
-On November 24, 2022, it was announced during the TV5 Trade Launch 2022 that the program has been renewed for its seventh season after a five-year hiatus.
+Prior to the semi-finals of the sixth season, auditions for seventh season has been announced.
+Due to the network's shutdown and the COVID-19 pandemic, it caused delays for schedules of pre-auditions and live auditions.

+On November 23, 2022, it was announced during the TV5 Trade Launch 2022 that the program has been renewed for its seventh season after a five-year hiatus.
 For the first time, the show will air on TV5 along with Kapamilya Channel and A2Z.
-This is also the first time that the program will not air on the main ABS-CBN after the network was issued a cease and desist order from the National Telecommunications Commission on May 5, 2020, due to the lapse of its broadcast franchise.
+This is also the first time that the program will not air on the main ABS-CBN terrestrial channel after the network was issued a cease and desist order from the National Telecommunications Commission on May 5, 2020, due to the lapse of its broadcast franchise, but also delay.

+On October 15, 2024, a teaser appeared on Kapamilya Online Live teasing the return of the show for its seventh season after a six-year hiatus.
+Auditions for the season began on October 17 for online auditions and December 14 for physical auditions.
+The season premiered on March 29, 2025.

+The Grand Finale was held on June 21 and 22, 2025 at the Theatre at Solaire Resort, Entertainment City in Parañaque, where a 55-year-old trompo spinner Cardong Trumpo from Cavite won the season, became the third non-singing act to win the show.
+It is also the first time a non-dancer to win the show, and the first time a non-golden buzzer act to win since the feature was introduced in the fifth season.